Voice

 FieldTypeDescription

-server_idsnowflakeThe ID of the guild or private channel being connecting to
+server_idsnowflakeThe ID of the guild or private channel being connected to

 session_idstringThe session ID of the current session